Credit units: 3

 The principles and practice of computer networking, focusing on the Internet and its structure, protocols, and applications.
 Topics include network applications and programming, reliable data transfer, flow and congestion control, routing, multimedia networking, local area networks, security, and network management.

-Note: Students with credit for CMPT 424 may not take this course for credit.
+Note: Students with credit for CMPT 424 or CME 334 or CME 451 may not take this course for credit.

 Upcoming class offerings

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.

 Once an instructor has made their syllabus publicly available on USask’s Learning Management System, it will appear below.
 Please note that the examples provided below do not represent a complete set of current or previous syllabus material.
 Rather, they are presented solely for the purpose of indicating what may be required for a given class.
 Unless otherwise specifically stated on the content, the copyright for all materials in each course belongs to the instructor whose name is associated with that course.
 The syllabus is the intellectual property of instructors or the university.